castai/terraform-provider-castai/docs/resources/workload_scaling_policy.md

 Optional:

 - `apply_threshold` (Number) The threshold of when to apply the recommendation.
-Recommendation will be applied when diff of current requests and recommendation is greater than set value
+Recommendation will be applied when diff of current requests and new recommendation is greater than set value
-- `args` (List of String)
+- `args` (List of String) The arguments for the function - i.e. for `QUANTILE` this should be a [0, 1] float. `MAX` doesn't accept any args
-- `function` (String) The function used to calculate the resource recommendation
+- `function` (String) The function used to calculate the resource recommendation.
+Supported values: `QUANTILE`, `MAX`
-- `overhead` (Number) Overhead for the recommendation, the formula is: (1 + overhead) * function(args).
+- `overhead` (Number) Overhead for the recommendation, e.g. `0.1` will result in 10% higher recommendation

 <a id="nestedblock--memory"></a>